aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2019/aspose-tasks-for-java-19-6-release-notes/_index.md

 ## **Features**
-- The support of MS Project 2019 has been added.
+- The support ofMS Project 2019 has been added.
 ## **All Changes**

 |**Key**|**Summary**|**Issue Type**|